Hearst Endowed Scholarship

 Inspired by the values informed by her upbringing and personal experience, Brianna’s career in healthcare began over ten years ago when she volunteered with nurses to support patient care.
 She recognized that she wanted to pursue a profession where compassion was an integral part of her daily practice.

-To attain her doctorate in Adult-Gerontology Acute Care and to practice as a nurse practitioner will present her with opportunities for leadership, work as faculty in nursing education and in clinical settings, and service to her community.
+To attain her doctorate in Adult-Gerontology Acute Care and practice as a nurse practitioner will present her with opportunities for leadership, work as faculty in nursing education and in clinical settings, and service to her community.
 Her compassionate, clinical competencies in acute and chronic disease management hold great promise for the older adults who come under her care.

 Brianna is developing her DNP project with OHSU’s orthopedic trauma surgery team.
 She is in the initial stages of designing an evidence-based, clinical pathway to identify and address frailty in geriatric patients to prevent adverse outcomes such as prolonged length of stay, increased risk of admission, loss of independence and treatment plan non-compliance.

-In addition to the development of her doctoral project and being immersed in clinical rotations and upper-level disease and symptom management course work, she maintains part-time employment at a hospital in the greater Portland region.
+In addition to the development of her doctoral project and being immersed in clinical rotations and upper-level disease and symptom management coursework, she maintains part-time employment at a hospital in the greater Portland region.
 With her remaining time, she volunteers in community wellness clinics to provide care for individuals struggling with the effects of the COVID pandemic.
 She wrote, “Through this incredibly challenging time, I feel the most beneficial thing we can do is continue to invest in our community and support those around us.”

 She believes that her practice will help meet the demand our nation faces to provide transformative, evidence-based care to our growing population of older adults.